Why study with QMU?

 We also offer an MSc Mammography (in conjunction with Scottish Breast Screening Centre).
 This part-time course is for radiographers who are currently working in a clinical environment within mammography services and who want to develop advanced level clinical skills and critical and reflective thinking in practice.
-New for 2023 entry, we are also offering a PgCert Breast Ultrasound.
+We also offer a PgCert Breast Ultrasound.

 Students are at the core of our priorities and we aim to enrich the learning, teaching and the overall academic experience for them.
 We appreciate that postgraduate students come to us with a whole host of skills, experiences and knowledge that they have acquired from a previous undergraduate degree or work experience.
 We anticipate students will draw on this to enhance both their own learning and that of fellow students.
 The student is placed at the centre of the learning process and with guidance and the use of learning contracts is expected to take overall responsibility for their learning.
 These strategies will emphasise the development of critical, innovative and creative ways of thinking.

 We attract students from across the globe, which facilitates wide-ranging discussion of health-related issues.
 Our courses are reviewed regularly and staff ensure that they take cognisance of developments in practice, and UK and wider healthcare policies to ensure that courses are fit for purpose.